 This added to how convicted Matt is in his actions as Daredevil now.
 The scene between Daredevil and Spider-Man furthered all of this while continuing the sub-plot of where these two former friends stand with each other.
 Daredevil calling Spider-Man out for suddenly becoming the moral police in his life and how there is a double standard in that position added to the tension of this entire scene.
 Daredevil standing up from himself is also a big change in how their first confrontation went when Spider-Man got Matt to give up on being Daredevil originally.
 It’ll be interesting where Zdarsky intends to take Daredevil and Spider-Man’s relationship as he has made it a point to have these two interact with each other at very important periods in this series.

 How Mayor Wilson Fisk will factor in all of this will be very interesting to see.
 Zdarsky really does set Mayor Fisk up as a wild card in Daredevil #21.
-Because on one hand we do see that Mayor Fisk still hates Daredevil and does want to see him arrest and put on trial.
-But on the other hand Mayor Fisk is also still in a position where he is being manipulated by the Stromwyns.
-Both things pulling Mayor Fisk in different sides because while he is a position of power that is not what he pictured.
+Because on one hand, we do see that Mayor Fisk still hates Daredevil and does want to see his arrest and put on trial.
+But on the other hand, Mayor Fisk is also still in a position where he is being manipulated by the Stromwyns.
+Both things pulling Mayor Fisk on different sides because while he is a position of power that is not what he pictured.
 Fisk knows he needs to turn things around so everything works to his advantage.
 How he does that could cause a lot of things going on in Zdarsky’s Daredevil to change drastically in its outcome.

 The Bad: Nothing.